OpenNebula/docs/source/provision_clusters/hci_clusters/onprem_cluster_ceph.rst

       Provision successfully created
       ID: 4

 Step 3.
-Quick tour on your new cluster
+Quick Tour of your New Cluster
 --------------------------------------------------------------------------------

 Let's first check the hosts are up and running, in our simple case: